elixir-europe/rdmkit/pages/tool_assembly/transmed_assembly.md

 ### Data stewardship

 To facilitate the findability of data the TransMed assembly provides a {% tool "data-catalog" %} tool that supports the indexing search and discovery of studies, data sets and samples accumulated in the context of projects from different sites and cohorts.
 The catalog implements a controlled-access model by integration with {% tool "rems" %}.
 Audit trailing of data access is achieved by integration of the {% tool "daisy" %} in the access process.
-The catalog tool can be integrated with various identity management systems such as {%tool "keycloak" %}, {% tool "life-science-login" %} or {% tool "free-ipa" %}.
+The catalog tool can be integrated with various identity management systems such as {% tool "keycloak" %}, {% tool "life-science-login" %} or {% tool "free-ipa" %}.